unparalleled-js/docs-1/connectors/pubsub.md

   * All messages will stay on the topic for at least **1 day**.
 * **Maximum**
   * For all PubSub messages, the longest your message can remain on the topic is **90 days**.
   * The maximum message TTL is also limited by your data retention policy.
 Workato can only store messages up to the configured limit in your data retention setting.
+    * If it is not configured explicitly, Workato will use the maximal plan-based value.
 For more information on data retention policies, click [here](/data-retention.md).
+  * Each message has a 10KB size limit.

 ![Message ttl exceed supported time range](/assets/images/connectors/pubsub/ttl-exceed-range.png) *Message ttl exceed supported time range*